 The Goat is Back

-As he prepares to return to the ranks of men with hair on their face, he seeks out professional help in the shaping and grooming of his facial hair.
+We'll get to that, but as he prepares to re-enter the ranks of men with hair on their face, he seeks out professional help in the shaping and grooming of his facial hair.

 Which brings us to Brightside Barber, a new barber shop in San Diego founded by longtime friend and supporter of The Longhairs, Chris Hjerling.